Pylons/pyramid/docs/glossary.rst

      a set of :term:`configuration declaration` statements.

    Not Found view
-      An :term:`exception view` invoked by :mod:`repoze.bfg` when the developer explicitly raises a ``repoze.bfg.exceptions.NotFound``
+      An :term:`exception view` invoked by :mod:`pyramid` when the developer explicitly raises a ``pyramid.exceptions.NotFound``
-      exception from within :term:`view` code or :term:`root factory` code, or when the current request doesn't match any :term:`view configuration`.  :mod:`repoze.bfg` provides a default
+      exception from within :term:`view` code or :term:`root factory` code, or when the current request doesn't match any :term:`view configuration`.  :mod:`pyramid` provides a default
       implementation of a not found view; it can be overridden.
 See :ref:`changing_the_notfound_view`.

    Forbidden view
-      An :term:`exception view` invoked by :mod:`repoze.bfg` when the developer explicitly raises a
+      An :term:`exception view` invoked by :mod:`pyramid` when the developer explicitly raises a
-      ``repoze.bfg.exceptions.Forbidden`` exception from within
+      ``pyramid.exceptions.Forbidden`` exception from within
       :term:`view` code or :term:`root factory` code, or when the :term:`view configuration` and :term:`authorization policy`
       found for a request disallows a particular view invocation.
-      :mod:`repoze.bfg` provides a default implementation of a forbidden view; it can be overridden.
+      :mod:`pyramid` provides a default implementation of a forbidden view; it can be overridden.
 See :ref:`changing_the_forbidden_view`.

    Exception view
-      An exception view is a :term:`view callable` which may be invoked by :mod:`repoze.bfg` when an exception is raised during request processing.
+      An exception view is a :term:`view callable` which may be invoked by :mod:`pyramid` when an exception is raised during request processing.
 See :ref:`exception_views` for more
       information.